 How do I determine if I am eligible for federal financial aid?

 We can determine this if you have a current FAFSA on file with UH Mānoa.
-If you do not, there is a self-certification process you must complete when you apply using the Urgent Student Relief Fund application.
+If you do not, there is a self-certification process you must complete when you apply using the Urgent Student Relief Fund application (a link will be provided if the process restarts for the Spring 2021 semester).

 Are the Urgent Student Relief Fund (USRF) and CARES the same grant?